 Museum Frieder Burda I Salon Berlin

-Salon Berlin is Museum Frieder Burda’s new exhibition and project space.
+Salon Berlin is Museum Frieder Burda’s new exhibition and project space at the Auguststraße 11- 13 in Berlin.
 Closely connected with the Museum in Baden-Baden, Salon Berlin, under the curatorial direction of Patricia Kamp, presents the diverse aspects of the museum programme and the Frieder Burda Collection.
 The exhibition space sees itself as a forum for international contemporary art, both a showroom and a space for experimentation for Museum Frieder Burda.

 MUSEUM FRIEDER BURDA | Salon Berlin